 Bad breath isn’t anything new — people have been trying to freshen up their mouths for centuries.
 Chewing on a fresh sprig of herbs in the days before toothbrushes and mouthrinse helped, and now we have sugar-free gum and powerful breath mints to beat the afternoon dragon breath.
 But what about when nothing really seems to provide lasting help for bad breath?
-A chronic foul odor emanating from the mouth can indicate a problem that your dentist in Columbus or general doctor may need to help treat.
+A chronic foul odor emanating from the mouth can indicate a problem that your dentist in Clintonville or general doctor may need to help treat.
 Keep reading to learn about our top 5 tips to beat bad breath and breathe easy.

 It’s something everyone knows they should do, but which few adults manage to actually practice every day.
 Dental floss is a crucial aspect of oral health, as it reaches between teeth into the areas that your toothbrush just can’t access.